tildearrow/furnace/doc/2-interface/keyboard.md

 # keyboard

-everything on this list can be configured in the "Keyboard" tab of the Settings dialog:
+everything on this list can be configured in the "Keyboard" tab of the Settings dialog.
-- click on a keybind then enter a key or key combination to change it.
-- right-click to clear the keybind.

-the keys in the "Global hotkeys" section can be used in any window, though not within text boxes.
+the keys in the "Global hotkeys" section can be used in any window, although not when a text field is activated.

 | action                                                 | default keybind  |
 |--------------------------------------------------------|------------------|